capecchi/carmodydr.github.io/_posts/2017-03-06-concertrip.markdown

 ![figure](/assets/img/concertrip/tinyGraph.png)

 An interesting feature of the shortest path approach is that each step is a style transition, and the entity right in the middle is often a curious blend of the two on the ends.
-In this instance, for example, we find Jonny Greenwood lead guitarist for Radiohead who sometimes [plays electric guitar with orchestras](https://www.youtube.com/watch?v=tSipfGtbf20).
+In this instance, for example, we find Jonny Greenwood, lead guitarist for Radiohead who sometimes [plays electric guitar with orchestras](https://www.youtube.com/watch?v=tSipfGtbf20).

 ### Route finding